Mercedes-Benz 5G-Tronic transmission: Key data

+↑ Differences in gear ratios have a measurable, direct impact on vehicle dynamics, performance, waste emissions as well as fuel mileage; 1 2 Forward gears only; ↑ NAG 1: 1st generation of advanced automatic transmissions, at Mercedes-Benz referred to as NAG 1 (New Automatic Gearbox Generation 1 · German: Neue Automatikgetriebe-Generation 1); ↑ Torque converter · German: Wandler or Drehmomentwandler; ↑ W5A 280: for vans: Vito · Sprinter · Vario; ↑ W5A 300: for SUV with 6 cylinder engines; ↑ W5A 330: small core model: for passenger cars with 4, 5 and 6 cylinder engines; ↑ W5A 400: for SUV with 8 cylinder engines; ↑ W5A 580: big core model: for passenger cars with 8 and 12 cylinder engines and later for the 6 cylinder turbocharged diesel direct injection engines; ↑ W5A 900: for cars with 8 and 12 cylinder turbocharged engines; ↑ W5A 330: for cars from Chrysler with 6 cylinder engines; ↑ W5A 580: built by Chrysler as A580 for cars from Chrysler with 8 cylinder engines;

+History

 This fourth-generation transmission by Mercedes-Benz replaced the older 4-speed 4G-Tronic transmission-family and its 5-speed derivative, and was replaced by the much more complex and costly 7-speed Mercedes-Benz 7G-Tronic transmission (model W7A 700 · type 722.9) introduced in 2003.
-Due to its high torque capacity and lower cost, it was retained for turbocharged V12 engines, 4-cylinder applications and commercial vehicles for almost a decade.
+Due to its high torque capacity and lower cost, it was retained for turbocharged V8 and V12 engines, 4-cylinder applications and commercial vehicles for almost a decade.
 Production ended in 2020 with niche applications like Sprinter with petrol/CNG M111 engine and Jeep Wrangler.